scriptzteam/sec-NEWS/README.md

 # sec-NEWS
 sec:NEWS is a popular general-purpose script that is especially suited to make web development faster.

 sec:NEWS do NOT use MySQL, it pure use plain text as post/news storage, it is fast and secure.
+Contain basic search, admin panel with simple "wysiwyg" text area.

+Planned:
+`Importing posts/news from RSS`
+`Restrict Admin Panel by IPs`
+`Creating Accounts for posting posts/news`
+`More?
+Create Issue and tag it as [FEATURE]`

 ![alt tag](http://i.imgur.com/lwwbFSZ.png)